davoclavo/resume/resume.md

    * **3 month retreat for programmers**
         - Wrote a [Clojure library](https://github.com/davoclavo/courjera) wrapper for Coursera private API
         - Made a bathroom stall status server.
-Connected clients such as wifi enabled lightbulbs indicator
+Connected clients such as wifi enabled light bulbs indicator
         - Created a [tiny library](https://github.com/davoclavo/passplz) for a workshop about Package Deployment, CI, and Coverage reports